 Targets

-He said he was unsure what the ceiling for Lidl GB would be.
+McDonnell said that he was unsure of the ceiling for Lidl GB.

-In an interview, McDonnell told Reuters, “I don’t know whether that’s 1,500, 1,600, 1,700, I can’t say, but the ambition is really going to be about the market demand and our brand development.”
+In an interview, he told Reuters, “I don’t know whether that’s 1,500, 1,600, 1,700 – I can’t say – but the ambition is really going to be about the market demand and our brand development.”

 Rival discounter Aldi has a target of 1,500 stores.